-(j) The Meeting of the CESA 16-25 Teacher Cluster, March 19 2019
+(e) The Meeting of the CESA 16-25 Teacher Cluster on 19th March 2019

-The CESA teacher Development Cluster meeting held on the margins of the Joint consultations on teacher development workshop, in Addis Ababa, Ethiopia on March 19 2019.
+The CESA teacher Development Cluster meeting held on the margins of the Joint consultations on teacher development workshop, in Addis Ababa, Ethiopia on 19th March, 2019.
 The focus of the meeting was to discuss the activities of the cluster members, the cluster work plan and the Continental Teacher Mobility Protocol (CTMP).